Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 An example screenshot of a copyeditor's style sheet for nonfiction book editing, part of an article about what is copy editing for authors

-Some copy editors (myself included) check sentence length, word choice, the ordering of sentences within a paragraph, and the flow between paragraphs.
+Some editors (myself included) check sentence length, word choice, the ordering of sentences within a paragraph, and the flow between paragraphs.

 If you are looking for copy editing that includes line editing, be sure to ask for it.